Beekeyinn/shopify_django_cli_boiler_plate/README.md

-# Shopify App Template - PHP
+# Shopify App Template - Django

-This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using PHP and React.
+This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Django and React.
 It contains the basics for building a Shopify app.

 Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).